vkopytin/muffui/README.md

 Declarative UI/declarative syntax is the future of UI development.
 It helps to build a UI that is easy to maintain, understand and extend.

 It could serve as a basis for multi OS supported UI.
 Such UI would be easy to backport to another platform/operating system.

+It is possible to expand current solution with the bigger set of features.
+Such as ability to change color, font settings, rendering with custom borders, tabs, etc.